SimonWoodtli/zet/20221109135030/README.md

 > 🧐 The dockerAppFoo is considered to be the container.
 Whilst the dockerImage is the image you first have to pull/build and then use it to create a container.

 * command: `docker run -it --name dockerAppFoo dockerImage:latest`
+* run image as root and share hostdir from host with container (mounted on /mnt/volume): `docker run -u root -v $PWD/hostdir:/mnt/volume -it dockerImage/latest`

 Tags: